 You can report fraud to government agencies, credit bureaus, and financial institutions.
 For example, the FTC has a website dedicated to reporting fraud, and PayPal provides businesses with clear instructions for reporting suspicious messages.

-We know how important security and peace of mind are in online business.
-Learn more about PayPal Seller Protection here.2
+We know how important security and peace of mind are in online business and how important it is to prevent online fraud.
+Learn more about PayPal Seller Protection here.3

 So go ahead and set up shop.
-We've got your back.
+PayPal fraud protection has got your back when it comes to ecommerce fraud prevention.

 In partnership with three expert business owners, the PayPal Bootcamp includes practical checklists and a short video loaded with tips to help take your business to the next level.